alexxandraSalazar/GraphicalProgramming/OpenGL_C++_SetUp.md

-# Setting Up OpenGL and GLFW in Visual Studio Code 2022
+# Setting Up OpenGL and GLFW in Visual Studio 2022

 For this, I am using **Visual Studio Code 2022**.
 If you don’t already have the setup for using **C++**, that should be your first step.